Becel: "Pro-active" brand

 More recently, products were introduced under the "Pro-active" sub-brand.
-Consumption of Becel products does not lower the risk for coronary diseases, such as arteriosclerosis, and therefore does not provide any medical benefits.

 In light of supporting evidence from various clinical trials, Becel Pro-Activ gained the European Food Safety Authority’s (EFSA) approval for its claim to reduce cholesterol levels.
 It does not reduce the risk of heart disease and is not claimed to do so by Upfield, although many consumers believe it does.

 2010 Academy Awards controversy

 In 2009, Becel commissioned Sarah Polley to direct a two-minute short "to inspire women to take better care of that particular vital organ" [the heart].
-A week before the short's planned premiere in Canada, a commercial break during the CTV broadcast of the 82nd Academy Awards aired, and Polley attracted headlines for taking her name off the film.
+A week before the short's planned premiere in Canada, a commercial break during the CTV broadcast of the 82nd Academy Awards, Polley attracted headlines for taking her name off the film.
 Polley had understood that the film, titled "The Heart", would be used to promote the Heart and Stroke Foundation of Canada, but was unhappy with the association with Becel.
 "Regretfully, I am forced to remove my name from the film and disassociate myself from it.
 I have never actively promoted any corporate brand and cannot do so now."